YixiaoHong/KNN-classification_project/README.md

 Individual project from the course "Foundations of Data Analytics and Machine Learning".
 Topics covered in this project including: data preparation and cleaning with Pandas; Data analysis using scikit-learn and NumPy; Exploratory data analysis (EDA); Nearest neighbors classification algorithm

 ## Instructions
--open .ipy file in Github/JuputerNotebook/GoogleColaboratory
+- open .ipy file in Github/JuputerNotebook/GoogleColaboratory